Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

     * It isn't possible to get the bone unless clicking on its surroundings
     * The bone can be picked up from far away
     * The music can abruptly change right before the start of act 6
+    * Using the north exit at the right moment during the chase in act 5 makes the murderer no longer appear
 * Patch 520.scr (Olympia's Office)
   * Fixes issues with:
     * Premature startup of act 5 when examining the countess in act 4